eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 At small scales, there is no arrow of time, but there is change, and at that scale change is nonlinear.
 We say reversible, but the implicit duality is an artifact.
 The truth is that it is change very close to the most fundamental actions.
 The ones making the least demand on energy.

-Entropy is better seen as a term for when energy is committed to a process it remains invested in--continuing the work it engaged in.
+Entropy is better seen as a term for when energy is committed to a process it remains invested in---continuing the work it engaged in.
 It is captured by the construct that drew it in until that construct dissolves.

 The simplest construct is the creation and maintenance of the fabric of spacetime.
 We can take redshift as a sign that just passing through enough space and time drains energy from the photons passing through it.